TOMIWUMI/online-food-delivery-analysis/README.md

-# online-food-delivery-analysis
-Exploratory Data Analysis of Online Food Delivery data using PySpark, Pandas, and Matplotlib to uncover customer trends, preferences, and business insights.
 # 🍔 Online Food Delivery Analysis

 This project explores **online food delivery data** using **PySpark and Python** to uncover customer behavior, delivery trends, and business insights.